gxf1212/notes/techniques/Specific-Software-Usage.md

 > - even we can open a note, click on any subtitle, redirected to the global README (get started).
 >
 > solution: should make an empty file .nojekyll, or _files are ignored!
+>
+> still not ok. should not use router mode (if you have refered to the site with # in your link, like https://gxf1212.gitee.io/notes/#/utils/about
+>
+> why don't I use .md? because it adds an arrow in the side bar...
+>
+> how to avoid popping out a window? write html...

 #### 其他